As humans, it’s our nature to watch those around us.

 In fact, that’s where we get our cues for behavior and learn where we fit in the world.

 Sometimes we feel intimidated by those we’re watching.

 We might get jealous of their success or of what they have and we want it, too.

 We might even think that the more they have, the less we can have.

 In other words, we start to see those around us as our competition.

-In the nonprofit world, lots of people worry about the competition.
+In the world of nonprofit, lots of people worry about the fundraising competition.